 How to fit these exercises into your training routine?

 It is pretty simple.
-The idea of this exercises is to give you not to take away from you.
+The idea of these exercises is to give you not to take away from you.
 What I want to say is that these exercises are not meant to make you tired and exhausted.
 These exercises have nothing in common with your HIIT or CrossFit training.
 The primary focus is on quality over quantity while becoming stronger, powerful, and with enough energy for your karate practice.
 For this reason, they can be part of your regular karate practice or a separate workout.